-Saint Mary's University of Minnesota is a four-year, coeducational, residential, liberal arts institution.
-It was founded in 1912 and is administered by the Christian Brothers.
+SAINT MARY'S UNIVERSITY OF MINNESOTA, is a four-year residential liberal arts institution.
+It was founded in 1912 and is administered by the De La Salle Christian Brothers.
 In addition to the original undergraduate campus located in Winona, Minnesota, Saint Mary's maintains graduate school centers in Minneapolis and Rochester.

 - Series Three-Q issued June 1993 in the amount of \$12,535,000.
 A portion of the net proceeds of this bond issue was used to refund Series C, Series 1976-2, Series Two-M, and Series Three-F. The remaining portion of the proceeds of the Series Three-Q bonds financed the construction and furnishing of a recreational facility on the University's Winona campus. - Series Five-E issued June 2000 in the amount of \$5,020,000.
 The proceeds of this issue will be used in the construction and equipping of a 41,000 square foot apartment-style student residence building on the University's Winona campus.
 This residence facility will have the capacity to house 100 students in 50 units. - Series Five-F issued March 2000 in the amount of \$1,037,118.
-This equipment lease financing was completed for the acquisition and installation of a standby electric generation system to be installed.
+This equipment lease financing was completed for the acquisition and installation of a standby electric generation system.

-St. Olaf College is a four-year, liberal arts college located in Northfield, Minnesota.
+ST. OLAF COLLEGE is a four-year residential liberal arts institution located in Northfield, Minnesota.
 It was founded in 1874 and is associated with the Evangelical Lutheran Church in America.
 St. Olaf has academic standards and traditions rooted in the rich heritage of the region's Scandinavian pioneers.

 - Series Four-R issued May 1998 in the amount of \$15,000,000.
-The proceeds were used for the following: Certain costs related to the construction of Buntrock Commons Building, an electrical generator, academic and administrative computers, payroll system hardware and software, classroom renovation, and residence hall furniture. - Series Five-H issued October 2000 in the amount of \$14,475,000.
+The proceeds were used for the following: certain costs related to the construction of Buntrock Commons Building; an electrical generator; academic and administrative computers; payroll system hardware and software; classroom renovation; and residence hall furniture. - Series Five-H issued October 2000 in the amount of \$14,475,000.
 The proceeds of these variable rate demand bonds were used to finance several renovation projects on the College's campus, the main project being the renovation of the St. Olaf Center to house Art and Dance Departments.
-Other projects included replacement of residence hall furniture and athletic bleachers, and renovation of the Administration Building.
+Other projects included replacement of residence hall furniture and athletic bleachers, and renovation of the Administration Building. - Series Five-M1 issued April 2002 in the amount of \$12,205,000.
+The proceeds will finance the construction of the Tostrud Recreation Center and finance the partial renovation of Skoglund Athletic Center.

-University of St. Thomas was founded in 1885 by Archbishop John Ireland and is a coeducational, liberal arts university.
-The main campus is located in St. Paul and the center for graduate studies of the University is located in downtown Minneapolis.
+UNIVERSITY OF ST. THOMAS was founded in 1885 by Archbishop John Ireland and is a coeducational, liberal arts university.
+The main campus is located in St. Paul, Minnesota and the center for graduate studies of the University is located in downtown Minneapolis, Minnesota.